pepijndevos/pepijndevos.github.com/_posts/2023-02-25-running-julia-on-the-lego-robot-inventor-hub.markdown

 ### Compile Julia into ARM machine code

 For the first part I used the amazing [AVRCompiler.jl](https://github.com/Seelengrab/AVRCompiler.jl) which ties into GPUCompiler.jl which ties into LLVM.
-Long story short, we can abuse the machinery Julia has for running code on the GPU for generating machine code for other architectures.
+Long story short, we can abuse the machinery Julia has for running a static subset of Julia on the GPU for generating machine code for other architectures.

 All I did was compile Julia from source[^1] while adding `ARM` to the supported architectures, and changed the target triple in AVRCompiler to the one I found by by copying the [CFLAGS from PyBricks](https://github.com/pybricks/pybricks-micropython/blob/830579b255b526779c1ec29c20dd4286bdff9080/bricks/_common/arm_none_eabi.mk#L130) and asking LLVM: